Michael Ingrassia

 Summary

-Senior Software Engineer with Apple Inc. Over fourteen years of industry experience, including every phase of evolving a technology from an initial idea to a final product.
-Proven leadership abilities: served as a specification author for international standards bodies, mentored new engineers, led development teams.
-Hold nine software patents in the United States and have four patents pending.
-Goal: to develop new products and technologies in a creative and collaborative environment.
+Senior Software Engineer with Apple specializing in mobile and embedded platforms.
+Created operating system components and applications that run on hundreds of millions of devices used around the world.
+Creative professional who has been successful in every phase of evolving a technology from an initial idea to a final product.
+Served as a specification author for international standards bodies.
+Led development teams.
+Mentored new engineers.
+Granted thirty-two software patents in the United States with twenty-two additional public patent applications pending.
+Hands-on individual who likes to develop new products and technologies in a creative and collaborative environment.

 Education